IELTS e-placement test

 Click to Read TextWhich elephants stay together all their life?

-A Adults Females
+A Adults Males

 C Elephants aged between 10 to 20